Ayush-Singh677/Real-Time-Blog-Generator/README.md

-# Intell-News: Autonomous News Aggregator & Summarizer
+# Real Time Blog Generator

 ## **🎯 Overview**
 This project is an **autonomous AI agent** designed to search, summarize, and publish content on general news topics such as current events, crime, sports, politics, and more.
 The system operates at both **global** and **local levels**, extracting data from reliable sources, generating concise summaries, optimizing content for SEO, and publishing articles autonomously on a blog or website.